SalesforceLabs/OrgCheck/docs/index2.faq.md

-## Question 2: I can't install the package because some Apex class are not compiling
+## Question 2: I can't install the package because some Apex classes are not compiling
- - Our package does **NOT include ANY Apex class**.
+ - Our package does **NOT include ANY Apex classes**.
  - It is more likely an **existing Apex class** in the org you want to analyze that **does not compile** (it happens!).
  - In that case, you can still install the package BUT you will have to specify during the installation process that you only want to validate the classes that are included in the package.
 This can be done via the **advanced setting when installing the app**.